-Modern English Teacher's resident blogger David Dodgson has worked in ELT for over 15 years.
+Modern English Teacher's resident blogger David Dodgson has worked in ELT for 20 long and fruitful years.

-David currently works at the British Council Bahrain and has also worked in Turkey and Gabon, gaining experience with young learners, adults, EAL students and exam preparation classes.
-He holds an MA in EdTech and TESOL and the Trinity DipTESOL.
+He has worked in Kazakhstan, Bahrain, Turkey and Gabon, gaining experience with young learners, adults, EAL students and exam preparation classes, and holds an MA in EdTech and TESOL and the Trinity DipTESOL.

 He started blogging several years ago as a way to reflect on his teaching and learning experiences and has also written for publications like MET, ETp and TESL-EJ.
 You can find his personal blog at davedodgson.blogspot.com.